 This article will help you:

-Amplitude's User & Account Look-Up gives you a centralized and intuitive way to dive deeper into data generated by individual users and accounts within your product.
-You can easily switch between different projects, search for specific or generic lists, and monitor individual event streams.
+Amplitude's User Look-Up gives you a centralized and intuitive way to dive deeper into data generated by individual users and accounts within your product.
+You can easily switch between different projects and portfolios, search for specific or generic lists, and monitor individual event streams.

 Before you begin